A la Carte Menu

 Bread and one oil tasting: 4€

-Trapani sea salt, Salina capers, traditional catch from the Strait of Messina, Minuta olives, Nubia red garlic, Nebrodi black pig, Modicana cattle, Caciocavallo cheese, Carrazzo beans, Maiorchino cheese.
-View Producers.
+Trapani sea salts, Salina capers, traditional fish catch of the Strait of Messina, Minuta olive, Nubia red garlic, Nebrodi black pig, piacentinu ennese cheese, Gentili wheats of Sicily.
+View producers list.

 The Modica breed used is grass fed, obtained from the slaughter of cattle that are raised on pasture and that feed only on grass.
 We are attentive to animal and our well-being.
 La Ranteria Farm.